 Welsh Language Development

-We aim to ensure that the learners in our region will be increasingly bilingual with a strong grasp of other languages.
-We will support schools to, “develop a transformational approach to learning, teaching and assessment of the Welsh language with the aim of ensuring all learners will be able to use the Welsh language when they leave school.”
-Education in Wales: Our national mission, 2017
+Central South Consortium aims to ensure that learners in our region will become increasingly bilingual with a strong grasp of other languages.
+We will support schools to, 'develop a transformational approach to learning, teaching and assessment of the Welsh language with the aim of ensuring all learners will be able to use the Welsh language when they leave school.'
+(Education in Wales: Our national mission, 2017)

 For further support and guidance please contact